Albany Game Design Schools

 - The College of Saint Rose offers a bachelor's degree in graphic design.
 The school is less than five miles away from downtown Albany.

 - Computer Games and Programming Skills

 - Computer Programming for Applications

 - Computer Programming for Certifications

 Check out the table below to learn more about the schools.
-It contains several facts and figures on tuition, student enrollment, graduation rates and more that could held you figure out which game design college is the best fit for your goals.
+It contains several facts and figures on tuition, student enrollment, graduation rates and more that could help you to figure out which college is the best fit for your goals.

 |School Type||4-year, private not-for-profit||4-year, private not-for-profit|

 |% of First-Year Students Receiving Any Form of Aid (2017)||88%*||100%*|

 |Retention Rate (2017)||93% for full-time students*||75% for full-time students*|